Let’s use the Q&A format for ease of understanding this major theme of New Testament, particularly the synoptic Gospels.

 First, God’s rule actively invades Satan’s kingdom.
 At Jesus’s baptism, God was inaugurating Christ’s invasion down here on earth and against Satan’s kingdom.
-In exorcism, Jesus expels the spirits of darkness that have taken up residence in people’s hearts and minds.
+In demon expulsion, Jesus expels the spirits of darkness that have taken up residence in people’s hearts and minds.
 Jesus will destroy Satan at his Second Coming (Matt.
 25:41; Rev. 20:10), but Satan is already defeated and he is bound by the stronger, Christ, so people can experience release (Matt.
 12:29).

 When the disciples are sent out, they have authority over Satan’s power and dominion, and he is overthrown for those with faith and enter God’s kingdom (Luke 10:18).
 In this way Christ could say God’s kingdom was present (Luke 17:21).
 So his kingdom is dynamic in fighting and defeating Satan.

 Second, the kingdom of God has invaded history, during the rule of the Roman empire.
 In Christ’s birth and ministry, we can track the kingdom’s progress under various worldly rulers, like a variety of Herods and the governor Pontius Pilate at Christ’s passion (suffering) and death.
 We know that Christ’s kingdom invaded a geographical region called Israel, which had boundaries, established by culture, history, and Rome.
 If we have eyes to see, we can track the kingdom’s works in history.
 The four Gospels and the book of Acts can train our eyes to do this.